camillac/holmies/README.md

   if it is possible to find a path to the treasure from a point next to the start.

 ## Base case
--When explorer is on treasure
+- When explorer is on treasure
--When explorer is on a wall
+- When explorer is on a wall

 ## Pseudocode of algorithm
 If (explorer is on treasure),